 4. Bamboo Flooring

-Most classifications will put this under hardwood but there are some subtle differences between them.
-Bamboo is a sustainable option and offers you an environmental choice is you are a naturalist.
+Most classifications will put this under hardwood, but there are some subtle differences between them.
+Bamboo is a sustainable option and offers you an environmental choice if you are a naturalist.
 Consequently, bamboo flooring isn’t made from “wood” per se, instead is produced from a particular tree and modified into floor material.

-The downside is that this type can be scratched just like hardwood and but unlike hardwood are prone to dent.
+The downside is that this type can be scratched just like hardwood, but unlike hardwood, it is prone to dent.

 5. Laminate

 If you are looking for a low-cost alternative to hardwood, laminate is the best option.
-It’s sourced from pulp and resin which makes it look similar to hardwood so that the difference is visible upon a close-up.
+It’s sourced from pulp and resin, which makes it look similar to hardwood, so the difference is visible upon close-up.

-Most manufacturers will include up to 20-year warranty in their package because of the durability of the material.
-Laminate can withstand everyday wear in the home, which is helped by their layered construction.
+Most manufacturers will include up to a 20-year warranty in their package because of the durability of the material.
+Laminate can withstand everyday wear in the home, which is helped by its layered construction.

 6. Carpet